What is a French Drain?

 2. Plan the drain’s route using landscape paint.

-3. Position it one meter away from walls and fences as well as posts and plants, including trees.
+3. Position it one meter away from walls, fences, posts, and plants, including trees.

 4. Depending on where you live, you may need municipal approval first.